Learn how to quickly reheat a steak using an air fryer, and why its one of the best methods for getting your steak hot without overcooking it!

 Jump to:

-How an Air Fryer Works
+Benefits of Using an Air Fryer

-One of the primary reasons to reheat steak in an air fryer is that it can improve the overall texture of the steak, giving it a slightly crispy exterior while maintaining a juicy interior that stays at the orignal doneness level while the outside gets hot.
+One of the primary reasons to reheat steak in an air fryer is that it can improve the overall texture of the steak, giving it a slightly crispy exterior while maintaining a juicy interior that stays at the original doneness level while the outside gets hot.

 Try doing that in a microwave.